teolj96/Data-Science-Portfolio/README.md

 ## Key findings
 * Motor yachts are the most popular type of boat, followed by sailing boats and sport boats
 * Germany is the most popular location for boat brokers, followed by Switzerland and Italy.
-For the fact that Switzerlands does't have access to the sea, this is very impressive
+For the fact that Switzerlands doesn't have access to the sea, this is very impressive
 * Sunseeker manufactures the most expensive yachts
 * Price is highly correlated with Length and Width, which makes sense because the boat size is the strongest determining factor of the price